Rice bowls with seafood curry, egg and cucumber

 Advertising

 Although it’s not a major capital city, Hobart can still be a pricey place to eat out if you don’t know where to go.
 Many visitors find themselves gravitating towards the river, which is lined with fancy waterfront eateries charging top dollar for a feed.
 But eating cheap in Hobart doesn’t just confine you to burger bars or far-flung suburbs.
 You can dine like royalty in Hobart – if you know where to look.
-And it just so happens, that we do.
+And it just so happens that we do.

 🥐 The best bakeries in Hobart

-The best cheap eats in Hobart
+Cheap eats in Hobart

 Melissa Woodley